michaeldegroot/mysql-cache/README.md

 db.delKey('SELECT id,username,avatar FROM accounts WHERE id = ?', [530])
 ```

-This exact SQL and result is now removed from the cache.
+This exact SQL and (err, result) is now removed from the cache.
 Making sure the next time this query is executed it will be retrieved from the database.
 ___
 ###  .stats ()
 _Will console.log() some statistics regarding mysql-cache_